GUDHI/gudhi-devel/src/Collapse/utilities/collapse.md

 ## point_cloud_edge_collapse_rips_persistence ##
-This program computes the one-skeleton graph defined on a set of input points, using Euclidean distance, and collapse edges.
+This program computes the Rips graph defined on a set of input points, using Euclidean distance, and collapses edges.
 This program finally computes persistent homology with coefficient field *Z/pZ* of the Rips complex built on top of these collapse edges.
 The output diagram contains one bar per line, written with the convention: